pvtex/vTally32-Multi/README.md

 This is a VISCA converter based on an esp32 and the vMix TCP API.
 It can convert 4 VISCA UDP Control Signals to VISCA over serial.
-It is tested on a cisco PHD1080p12x camera.
+It is tested on cisco PHD1080p12x cameras.

 ## Installation

 ### Hardware

-To use it as tally you need a WT32-ETH01 mini board and a spezial Add On shield.
+To use it as tally you need a WT32-ETH01 board and a spezial Add On shield.
 For using the converter function you need the shield, see folder shield.

 ### Software